shopsmart/ClJ/README.md

     </dependency>
 ```

-where you substitute the latest version of the ClJ libraries for ${ClJ.version} or define a Maven
+where you substitute the version of the ClJ libraries for ${ClJ.version} or define a Maven
 property named ClJ.version to the correct value.

 ## There are two APIs: